Board of directors

 Seven of our directors are elected and one has been appointed.
 They represent a strongly diverse array of football contributors, all united in their commitment to women's football and women in football.

-Maria Berry - Chair
+Kerry Harris - Chair

 Cheryl Downes - Deputy Chair